 I was born a few minutes after midnight on April 11th.
 My mom named me Angela because she said when they brought me to her, I looked like an angel.
 She still thinks I look like an angel. 😉 You can learn how to pronounce my name here.

-My third novel, Me, Frida and the Secret of the Peacock Ring was released in 2018.
-It’s been named a 2018 Junior Guild Selection and included in the Texas’ prestigious Bluebonnet Master List for 2019-2020.
+My other novels include Lety Out Loud, which is a Pura Belpré Honor Book; Gaby, Lost and Found, which was named Best Youth Chapter book by the International Latino Book Awards and a Bank Street College of Education’s Best Books; Allie, First At Last, which received a starred-review from Kirkus and; Me, Frida and the Secret of the Peacock Ring which was named a Junior Guild Selection and included in the Texas’ prestigious Bluebonnet Master List for 2019-2020.
 It’s a mystery novel based in Mexico City and inspired by legendary artist Frida Kahlo.
 Read more about it here: Me, Frida and the Secret of the Peacock Ring.

 Other facts you should know about me